nice-game-hints/deponia-doomsday/07-porta-fisco/index.md

  - Note with "Romantic Ninja" from outside bulletin board
  - Fresh sandwich from students (show the note to them)

+ - Shards of glass from admin office (remove the sticker)
+ - Pipe from admin office

 Lecture hall:
 Can't leave without giving them something to do